pulseq/tutorials/02_basic_gradient_echo/README.md

 ## How to follow

-We strongly recommend using a text compate tool like *meld* (see this [Wikipedia page](https://en.wikipedia.org/wiki/Meld_(software)) and conpare sequences from subsequent steps to visualithe the respective steps.
+We strongly recommend using a text compare tool like *meld* (see this [Wikipedia page](https://en.wikipedia.org/wiki/Meld_(software)) and conpare sequences from subsequent steps to visualithe the respective steps.